Sipondo/ulix-docsflow/pages/upl/upl_syntax.md

 ## Special characters

-### Escape characters
+### Function operators

-There are 2 escape characters you can use in UPL: '!' and '?'.
+There are 2 Function operator you can use in UPL: '!' and '?'.
 These characters can be put in front of a line of code.
 ```ruby
 !player: Move(1, 2)
 ?player: Cinematic()